 Last year (2017), seasonal flu activity in Australia was the highest seen since 2009 (the pandemic year).
+More people had flu, with more attending primary care and requiring hospitalisation than in previous years.
+Flu can be serious every year, but in Australia, while flu prevalence increased, there were no more serious complications of flu seen than in previous years.

-The most common flu virus that was circulating in Australia was the A (H3N2) strain, although other seasonal flu strains were also circulating.
+The most common flu virus that was circulating in Australia was the A (H3N2) strain, although other seasonal flu strains were also circulating (influenza B and A (H1N1).

 The A (H3N2) strain was the predominant strain in last year's flu season in Northern Ireland and across the UK and Ireland.
+In Northern Ireland last year we had a mild flu season.
+This is because Northern Ireland has a more comprehensive flu vaccination programme than Australia.
+Historically Northern Ireland has also always had high vaccination uptake and so it is likely that reduced levels of flu were circulating here compared with Australia.